Alicia Keys: 2022–present: Santa Baby and Hell's Kitchen

 In February 2024, Keys performed in the Super Bowl LVIII halftime entertainment as a guest of headliner Usher; she performed "If I Ain't Got You", before joining Usher to sing their duet "My Boo".
 In March 2024, Keys released "Kaleidoscope" as the lead single from the soundtrack album of Hell's Kitchen.
-"Finally", Keys's collaboration with Swedish House Mafia, was released in August 2024.
+"Finally", her collaboration with Swedish House Mafia, was released in August 2024.
+In February 2025, the original Broadway cast recording of Hell's Kitchen won the Grammy Award for Best Musical Theater Album, giving Keys her 17th Grammy Award.
+The following year, it was announced that Keys had signed with Creative Artists Agency after previously being represented by William Morris Endeavor.